Thored: Ealdorman

+'LonCross' penny of Æthelred II, moneyer Eadwold, Canterbury, c.
+997–1003.
+The cross made cutting the coin into half-pennies or farthings (quarter-pennies) easier.
+(Note spelling Eadƿold in inscription, using Anglo-Saxon letter wynn in place of modern w.)

 Thored's governorship as ealdorman, based on charter attestations, cannot be securely dated before 979.
 He did attest royal charters during the reign of Æthelred II, the first in 979, six in 983, one in 984, three in 985, one in 988, appearing in such attestations for the last time in 989.
 It is possible that such appearances represent more than one Thored, though that is not a generally accepted theory.
 His definite predecessor, Oslac, was expelled from England in 975.
 The historian Richard Fletcher thought that Oslac's downfall may have been the result of opposing the succession of Edward the Martyr, half-brother of Æthelred II.

 What is known about Thored's time as ealdorman is that he did not have a good relationship with Oswald, Archbishop of York (971–92).
 In a memorandum written by Oswald, a group of estates belonging to the archdiocese of York was listed, and Oswald noted that "I held them all until Thored came to power; then was St Peter [to whom York was dedicated] robbed".
 One of the estates allegedly lost was Newbald, an estate given by King Edgar to a man named Gunnar, suggesting to historian Dorothy Whitelock that Thored may just have been reclaiming land "wrongly alienated from his family".

 His relationship with King Edgar is unclear, particularly given the uncertainty of Thored's paternity, Oslac being banished from England in 975, the year of Edgar's death.
 Richard Fletcher, who thought Thored was the son of Gunnar, argued that Thored's raid on Westmorland was caused by resentment derived from losing out on the ealdormanry to Oslac, and that Edgar thereafter confiscated various territories as punishment.
 The evidence for this is that Newbald, granted by Edgar to Gunnar circa 963, was bought by Archbishop Osketel from the king sometime before 971, implying that the king had seized the land.

 Thored's relationship with the English monarchy under Æthelred II seems to have been good. Ælfgifu, the first wife of King Æthelred II, was probably Thored's daughter.
 Evidence for this is that in the 1150s Ailred of Rievaulx in his De genealogia regum Anglorum wrote that the wife of Æthelred II was the daughter of an ealdorman (comes) called Thored (Thorth).
 Historian Pauline Stafford argued that this marriage was evidence that Thored had been a local rather than royal appointment to the ealdormanry of York, and that Æthelred II's marriage was an attempt to woo Thored.
 Stafford was supported in this argument by Richard Fletcher.